mdeguzis/SteamOS-Tools/docs/retroarch-info.md

 ***
 #General
 ***
-After running the emulation-src type, currently you must still perform the following as of 20150427:
+After running the retroarch-src type, currently you must still perform the following as of 20150427:

 1. Add "Retroarch-Src" as a "non-Steam" game using the "+" icon on the Libary section of SteamOS
 2. Configure your joypad via Retroarch > Settings > Input Settings (use bind all to configure all buttons at once)